[ Request Press Images ]

 Paint the Revolution will be accompanied by an exhibition catalogue, published in English and Spanish editions, which offers a comprehensive treatment of Mexican art during four decades that transformed the country’s cultural life and marked its emergence as a widely watched center for modern art.
 Published jointly by the Philadelphia Museum of Art and the Museo del Palacio de Bellas Artes (with the English version distributed by Yale University Press), this richly illustrated publication will present full-color reproductions of the works in the exhibition as well as fourteen essays that contain a wealth of new research, by Mexican and U.S. scholars, on mural and easel painting, printmaking, photography, film, and architecture; diverse artists’ groups; and the involvement of the Mexican state in culture during this rich period.
 It promises to become the text of record for this subject.

-Paint the Revolution is organized by the Philadelphia Museum of Art in partnership with the Museo del Palacio de Bellas Artes, Mexico City.
+Paint the Revolution is co-organized by the Philadelphia Museum of Art and the Museo del Palacio de Bellas Artes, Mexico City.

-This exhibition is made possible by the National Endowment for the Humanities, the National Endowment for the Arts, the Robert J. Kleberg, Jr. and Helen C. Kleberg Foundation, PECO, Christie’s, and The Mexican Society of Philadelphia, with additional support from G. Theodore and Nancie Burkett.
+In Philadelphia, the exhibition is made possible by the National Endowment for the Humanities, the National Endowment for the Arts, The Women’s Committee of the Philadelphia Museum of Art, the Robert J. Kleberg, Jr. and Helen C. Kleberg Foundation, PECO, Christie’s, Bimbo Bakeries USA, The Mexican Society of Philadelphia in honor of Henry Clifford, and The Annenberg Foundation for Major Exhibitions, with additional support from Barbara B. and Theodore R. Aronson, Martha Hamilton Morris and I. Wistar Morris III, G. Theodore and Nancie Burkett, an anonymous donor, and other generous donors.

-The catalogue for Paint the Revolution in English and Spanish is made possible by the Mary Street Jenkins Foundation.
-The English language edition is additionally supported by The Andrew W. Mellon Fund for Scholarly Publications at the Philadelphia Museum of Art.
+The accompanying catalogue in English and Spanish is made possible by the Mary Street Jenkins Foundation.
+The English language edition is additionally supported by the Davenport Family Foundation, The Andrew W. Mellon Fund for Scholarly Publications at the Philadelphia Museum of Art, and by Furthermore: a program of the J.M.
+Kaplan Funds.

 Exhibition travel courtesy of American Airlines.